What Each AI Platform Looks For: Platform-by-Platform Guide

 Crawler: Bingbot

 Microsoft Copilot is powered by Bing Search and OpenAI models.
-If your site is not indexed by Bing, Copilot will never cite you.
+If your site is not indexed by Bing, Copilot will never recommend you.
 LinkedIn and GitHub mentions provide an additional boost within the Microsoft ecosystem.

 11. What All 8 Platforms Have in Common